More often than not, Season’s Greetings can turn into Season’s Eatings….am I right?

 Bad news…the marshmallows and butter in your sweet potato casserole are pushing your sugar intake over the edge.
 The good news?
 Sweet potatoes are loaded with vitamin A and antioxidants.
 All you have to do to make this yummy dish a little healthier is leave out the sugary stuff.

-Instead, just pop these potatoes in the oven with the skin on (hence the name!), so let it show off it’s natural deliciousness!
+Instead, just pop these potatoes in the oven with the sweet skin on (hence the name!), and let it show off it’s natural deliciousness!

 Now that you’ve tackled your diet, if you’re looking to make working out one of your new year’s goals, make sure you’ve got the right support in your shoes.